divdatdev/Dividend-Data-Spreadsheet-Docs/README.md

 This add-on provides custom functions for fetching stock data from Dividend Data.
 It includes tools for dividends, statements, metrics, ratios, growth, quotes, profiles, funds, segments, KPIs, commodities, and batch quotes/dividends.
 To use, install the add-on in Google Sheets and use the functions in cells.

+# How to Install
+Early Access: Google Sheets
+Use the following link: https://workspace.google.com/marketplace/app/dividend_data/427484236221

 _Below, I'll explain each of the functions available:_

 ## 1) DIVIDENDDATA